 Shackles and Safety Chains

 There can be a lot of misleading information out there when towing a caravan or trailer safely.
-One of the key components of safe towing is ensuring your van is secured correctly by safety chains if the worst was to occur.
+One of the key components of safe towing is to ensure your van is correctly linked by safety chains.
 Couplemate discusses some of the critical facts you should know about safety chains on trailers and debunks some of the myths discussed around the campfire about shackles and safety chain connections.
-Some of the most common questions we get asked about safety chains involve their rating and the ability to extend them.
+Some of the most common questions customers ask about safety chains involve their rating and the ability to extend them.

-Below are a few facts and some campfire myths debunked, complete with references to the Australian regulations.
+Below are a few facts and some campfire myths, complete with references to the Australian regulations.

 - Dee or Bow shackles must be compatible with a rated chain.
-Therefore the safety chain must be stamped with a rating.
+Therefore the safety chain must have a stamp with a rating.
 Police or safety inspectors ask you to prove the Dee Shackle is compatible with the safety chain.
 How do you do that?
 Make sure you refer to the regulations linked here.
-Further, all shackles, hammerlocks, and safety chains ratings can be verified with a Certificate of Conformity that should be accessed through the product’s manufacturer if required.
+Further, all shackles, hammerlocks, and safety chains ratings should verify with a Certificate of Conformity that should be accessed through the product’s manufacturer if required.
 (CI-119C, Page 2, para 3).

-- Each Chain must be sized such that the minimum breaking load exceeds the ATM.
+- Each Chain must ensure that the minimum breaking load exceeds the ATM.
 (VSB1 Page 27, para 4).

 - The Break Load Limit of the shackle must be 1.5 tonnes greater than the ATM.
 (CI-119C, Page 3).

-- The existing unstamped safety chain need not be replaced on older trailers.
+- It is not necessary to replace a safety chain without a stamp on older trailers.
 (CI-119C, Page 3).

-188.8.131.52.
-For trailers over 3.5 tonnes ‘ATM’, the chain must be made from steel of a minimum 800 MPa breaking stress, conform to the mechanical properties of Grade T chain.
+220.127.116.11.
+For trailers over 3.5 tonnes ‘ATM’, the chain must be a steel of a minimum 800 MPa breaking stress, conform to the mechanical properties of Grade T chain.
 Specified in Australian Standard AS 2321 – 2001 Short Link Chain for Lifting Purposes and must be of a size such that the minimum breaking load exceeds the ‘ATM’.

 The last six words in this clause require Rated or Stamped Dee Shackles.
 You must be able to prove your chain complies with your rated ATM.